 1980 University of Bristol Miller Barstow Prize for best undergraduate social science dissertation

 1980 Walter Scheel Scholarship

 Research and Scholarship

-Research interests are grouped around the development and application of geographic information systems and geographic information science, latterly within a grid computing environment.
-Socioeconomic applications include: information integration within GIS (including remote sensing – GIS integration); geodemographics; public service delivery (specifically health, education and policing); Internet GIS applications and e-social science; housing and retail market analysis; fractal analysis of cities; and social survey research practice.
-Contributions to the international research literature have been funded by numerous research grants, including knowledge transfer/exchange funding.
+Research interests are grouped around the development and application of geographic information science and geographic information systems, latterly using Big Data analytics.
+Socioeconomic applications include: geo-temporal demographics; retail analysis; public service delivery (specifically health, education and policing); Internet GIS applications and e-social science; housing and retail market analysis; fractal analysis of cities; and social survey research practice.
+Contributions to the research literature have been funded by numerous research grants, including knowledge transfer/exchange funding.